TRUNCATION, also called stemming, is a technique that broadens your search to include various word endings and spellings.

 For example: child* gives you child, children, childhood etc.

-A wildcard replacing one character is ?
-(Web of Science, Scopus, ProQuest) or # (CAB Abstracts).
+- A wildcard replacing one character is usually ?
+(Web of Science, Scopus, ProQuest)

-A wildcard replacing zero or one character is $ (Web of Science) or ?
-(CAB Abstracts).
+- A wildcard replacing zero or one character is for instance $ (Web of Science) – not every database offer this possibility

 Replacing a character is useful for instance if you are not sure about the spelling: